The 2021 New Poets Prize is now open for entries

 Kim Moore’s first collection The Art of Falling (Seren, 2015) won the 2016 Geoffrey Faber Memorial Prize.
 She won a Northern Writers Award in 2014, an Eric Gregory Award in 2011 and the Geoffrey Dearmer Prize in 2010.
 Her pamphlet If We Could Speak Like Wolves was a winner in the 2011 Poetry Business Pamphlet Competition and was shortlisted for the Michael Marks Award.
 She recently completed her doctorate in poetry and everyday sexism and is currently working on her second collection.

 A number of free entries are available for those who cannot afford the entry fee to the New Poets Prize.
 Applications for free entry closed on Thursday 31st December 2020.
 Applicants will receive the outcome of their application for free entry by Friday 15th January.
+Please note that unfortunately we are unable to accept applications for bursary places after the December deadline.

 Read the conditions of entry here.